tendermint/tendermint/docs/guides/kotlin.md

 ## Built-in app vs external app

-If you use Golang you can write built-in app.
-It is better option to get maximum performance.
+If you use Golang, you can run your app and Tendermint Core in the same process to get maximum performance.
 [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
 Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.